iamtanishqsethi/BiteHub/README.md

 # Single Responsibility Principle
 Any piece of code like a function , class, should have one single responsibility or purpose Or in simple words -> Modular code

+#  Types of Testing  (Developer)
+- Unit Testing -> test the individual react components in isolation
+- Integration Testing -> testing the integration of these components
+- End to end testing - e2e testing -> testing the app as soon as user lands on page till the user leaves the app

+React testing library uses - Jest